pact-foundation/pact-python/examples/README.md

 ### Provider

-This example showcases to different providers, one written in Flask and one written in FastAPI.
+This example showcases two different providers; one written in Flask and one written in FastAPI.
 Both are simple Python web servers that respond to a HTTP GET request.
 The Flask provider is defined in [`src/flask.py`][examples.src.flask] and the FastAPI provider is defined in [`src/fastapi.py`][examples.src.fastapi].
 The tests for the providers are defined in [`tests/test_01_provider_flask.py`][examples.tests.test_01_provider_flask] and [`tests/test_01_provider_fastapi.py`][examples.tests.test_01_provider_fastapi].

-Unlike the consumer side, the provider side is responsible to responding to the interactions defined by the consumers.
+Unlike the consumer side, the provider side is responsible for responding to the interactions defined by the consumers.
 In this regard, the provider testing is rather simple:

 ```py
 code, _ = verifier.verify_with_broker(